KevinJChen/MCSemanticSegmentation/docs/final.md

 ## Project Summary

 Our goal for this project went through many iterations, we began by trying to figure out a project that was feasible while also piquing our interests.
-We had some project ideas before such as agent battle royale, but ultimately settled on a image classification problem known as semantic segmentation.
-Semantic segmentation involves classifying each  each pixel of an image to some class e.g. water, sky, dirt(figure 1 maybe the video,ground truth,predictions image).
+We had some project ideas before such as agent battle royale but ultimately settled on an image classification problem known as semantic segmentation.
+Semantic segmentation involves classifying each pixel of an image to some class e.g. water, sky, dirt(figure 1 maybe the video, ground truth, predictions image).

-A combination of Malmo functions made it possible for us to determine what block/entities were on the players screen, however, this does not apply to normal minecraft.
-In normal minecraft the only way to determine the location and type of blocks/entities that are contained within the players perspective is by having someone who is qualified manually look and decide, however, in malmo we are able to generate color maps which have corrsesponding colors for each block/entity.
-In order to semanticaly segment normal minecraft it was necessary apply machine learning algorithms.
+A combination of Malmo functions made it possible for us to determine what block/entities were on the player's screen, however, this does not apply to normal Minecraft.
+In normal Minecraft, the only way to determine the location and type of blocks/entities that are contained within the player's perspective is by having someone who is qualified manually look and decide.
+In Malmo we can generate color maps that have corresponding colors for each block/entity.
+To semantically segment normal Minecraft without someone manually annotating images it is necessary to apply machine learning algorithms.

 <div style="text-align:center"><img src="./images/colormap_2186.png" width="400"/> </div>
 <div style="text-align:center"><img src="./images/video_2186.png" width="400"/> </div>